dvs-whu/E-SAI/README.md

 ```
 The reconstruction results will be saved at save_path (default: './Results/Test/')
 ### Run evaluation
+Evaluate the reconstruction results with metrics PSNR, SSIM and LPIPS.
 - Copy the ground truth images to directory './Results/True/'
 - Run evaluation
 ```